PolyhedraZK/PolyhedraDocs/docs/expander/index.md

 ## Using this Library

 Currently we provide Go and Rust APIs.
-You can find examples and other informations in [Go Walkthrough](go/intro) and [Rust Walkthrough](rust/intro), we are also working on a novel API interface based on Rust, it's called [zkCuda](cuda/cuda_like_frontend), which provides a CUDA-like programming experience.
+You can find examples and other information in [Go Walkthrough](go/intro) and [Rust Walkthrough](rust/intro), we are also working on a novel API interface based on Rust, it's called [zkCuda](cuda/cuda_like_frontend), which provides a CUDA-like programming experience.

 We also have an experimental [Circom](https://github.com/iden3/circom) preprocessor, which can be found at [circom_preprocessor](https://github.com/PolyhedraZK/ExpanderCompilerCollection/tree/v0.0.3/circom_preprocessor).